 Table

 The Table component is an easy way to display tabular content on a page without having to work with HTML or CSS.
 The Table component can be used for simple, small tables without any additional functionality.
-It can also be used for larger tables with search, sort and filter options.
+It also can be used for larger tables with search, sort and filter options.
 The Table component is intended to provide text information in a fully responsive table with MSU brand styling.

 A screenshot of a table with a search box and category filter options